DashboardCode/BsMultiSelect/README.md

 * input color; default value is "#495057"

-So if you theme change those variables, you will need to update them in the initialization plugin options.
+If your theme changes those variables, you need to update them on the plugin initialization (setting options).